 Will has been leading expeditions in West Papua for the last five years and in 2009 he uncovered and recorded a long lost trade route in the heart of Papua’s remotest forests.
 In 2012 he returned in an attempt to make the first unbroken, unsupported crossing of the province’s 1000km width with Callum Fester.
 He is a journalist and Fellow of the Royal Geographical Society and Winston Churchill Memorial Trust.
 When he isn’t on expedition he works for Indus Films in Cardiff who make adventure documentaries for the BBC.

 “I cannot tell you how much your Expedition Foods rations helped us.
-On expedition in 2009 I became so sick of our food I was incapable of actually eating it.
-Neither of us are in any doubt that the high-cal range probably saved our lives on the retreat in the Wara in 2012.
+On expedition in 2009 with a different type of freeze-dried meals I became so sick of our food I was incapable of actually eating it.
+Neither of us are in any doubt that the high-cal range from Expedition Foods probably saved our lives on the retreat in the Wara in 2012.